slefevre-highlights/recaptcha/README.txt

 2. Download the reCAPTCHA PHP Library from: http://recaptcha.net/plugins/php

-3. Extract the files to: modules/recaptcha/recaptcha
-   So that recaptchalib.php is available at:
+3. Extract the library files to: modules/recaptcha/recaptcha So that recaptchalib.php is available at: modules/recaptcha/recaptcha/recaptchalib.php
-       modules/recaptcha/recaptcha/recaptchalib.php